s-okai/ernie/content/home/about.md

 # Biography

 I am an 8th year M.D./Ph.D. student in the [UCLA-Caltech Medical Scientist Training Program](http://mstp.healthsciences.ucla.edu/students/ernest-lee-phd).
 I completed my Ph.D. in 2018 under the mentorship of [Dr. Gerard Wong](http://wonglab.seas.ucla.edu) in the Department of Bioengineering at UCLA.
 I received a B.S. in Physics with Honors from Caltech in 2012.
-I am a physician-scientist who has trained in soft matter physics, structural and computational biology, and immunology.
-I am interested in leveraging multidisciplinary strategies to study scientific questions at the intersection of infectious, autoimmune, and neurodegenerative diseases.
-My graduate work spans machine-learning aided design of membrane-active antimicrobial peptides, immunomodulatory strategies for autoimmune diseases, and the role of the nervous system in innate host defense.
+I am a future physician-scientist in dermatology who has trained in soft matter physics, structural and computational biology, immunology, and microbiology.
+I am interested in leveraging multidisciplinary strategies to study scientific questions at the intersection of infectious and autoimmune skin diseases.
+My graduate work spans machine-learning aided design of membrane-active antimicrobial peptides, molecular mechanisms of psoriasis, lupus, and scleroderma, and the role of the nervous system in host defense against systemic infection.
 I am a recipient of a 2017-2018 [Early Career Research Grant](https://app.dimensions.ai/details/grant/grant.7127373) from the [National Psoriasis Foundation](https://www.psoriasis.org), a 2017-2018 NIAMS T32 Dermatology Scientist Training Program Grant, and a 2014-2015 and 2015-2016 NIGMS T32 Systems and Integrative Biology Training Program Grant.

 [Click here for an updated CV](pdf/Ernest Lee CV.pdf)